anupumpant/anupumpant.github.io/_posts/2020-05-08-HT-pointsource-disk.md

 where α is the thermal diffusivity, given by dividing the thermal conductivity of a material with its specific heat capacity and the mass density.
 The instantaneous distance is `r` and the disc radius is `R`.

 To plot the temperature distribution, I first create a 2D `meshgrid` with 551 points in x and y direction (-1 to 1) each using `meshx` and `meshy`.
-Next, I get the distance of each point in the mesh from the source position and put it in a 2D matrix called `DIST` Now, given the radius `R=1` for the disc, it is easy to get the temperature distribution by feeding in `DIST` inside the function above.
+Next, I get the distance of each point in the mesh from the source position and put it in a 2D array called `DIST` Now, given the radius `R=1` for the disc, it is easy to get the temperature distribution by feeding in `DIST` as `r` inside the vectorized function above.

 The `DIST`, and the corresponding tentative temperature distribution (still needs correction) are then plotted.

 The max temperature change reaches a singularity at the source position.
 The max reported change is higher if a larger and larger mesh (with smaller step sizes in x and y) is used.
-To use not-a-very-large-mesh I just add a nanometer (`Qs`) to the existing `DIST` mesh with 551x551 values in it.
+To use not-a-very-large-mesh I just add a millimeter (`Qs`) to the existing `DIST` mesh with 551x551 values in it.
 This removes the 0 distance at the center and uses a finite value to start from.
 Hence the max temperature change shown is dependent on the `Qs`, or the size of the source.
-The smaller it is, the higher the max change in temperature.
+The smaller `Qs` is, the higher will be your reported max change in temperature.
 For infinitely small `Qs` the max temperature change tends to infinity - a singularilty.

 ```python
 import numpy as np